pnpm/pnpm.io/docs/installation.md

 title: Installation
 ---

+## Prerequisites

+If you don't use the standalone script or `@pnpm/exe` to install pnpm, then you need to have Node.js (at least v16) to be installed on your system.

 ## Using a standalone script

 You may install pnpm even if you don't have Node.js installed, using the following scripts.